 The Museum Garage is a seven-story mixed-use retail and parking structure located in Dacra’s Miami Design District.
 Featuring five dramatically different architectural facades and a painted mural, the project celebrates diverse creativity in keeping with the development’s emphasis on innovative experiences in shopping and dining.

-Each facade began with the Zahner Design Assist solution, a methodology of working collaboratively with design teams to bring each unique vision to reality.
-The Zahner Design Assist process involves deep critical thinking of all project aspects, assuring constructibility, safety, and aesthetic requirements are met.
+Each facade began with the Zahner Assist solution, a methodology of working collaboratively with design teams to bring each unique vision to reality.
+This unique Design Assist process involves deep critical thinking of all project aspects, assuring constructibility, safety, and aesthetic requirements are met.
 This step is crucial in discovering and solving issues that could arise in the shop and field, reducing the number of change orders and remaining within a project’s budgetary parameters.